cjdbarlow/Part-One/definitions.md

 ##T
 * **Temperature**
 Ability of a body to transfer heat energy to another body, as measured in degrees.

+* **Thermoneutral Zone**
+Range of ambient temperatures in which core temperature will be maintained without expending additional energy to do so.

 * **Time constant**
 Time it would take for an exponential function to complete if the initial rate of change continued.
 A process is: